 So the Test of Adult Basic Education is a diagnostic test that’s used to determine aptitudes and skill levels in a number of situations.
 The test is used by many companies for hiring and promotion purposes or for determining which employees are eligible for further education and training programs.

-The TABE test is additionally used by adult education programs, post-secondary schools, and public service agencies that specialize in guiding people into suitable employment or to be properly placed in adult education programs in trade schools, technical colleges, or obtaining a GED diploma.
+The TABE test is additionally used by adult education programs, post-secondary schools, and public service agencies that specialize in guiding people into suitable employment or in being properly placed in adult education programs in trade schools, technical colleges, or obtaining a GED diploma.